Seek the Fair Land: Plot

+Sequels

+The Silent People (1962) follows a descendant of the family from around 1825 to the first years of the famine in Ireland, 1845 and 1846.
+The young educated man from Connacht is reluctantly drawn into the political unrest of the time.
+The concluding book of the trilogy, The Scorching Wind (1964), deals with the events of the Anglo-Irish War, starting with the Easter Rising in 1916, and the beginning of the Irish Civil War, through the experiences of two brothers.

 Critical response

 Seek the Fair Land received mostly positive reviews.
 On its release the New York Herald Tribune described the novel as ‘action-packed entertainment…an explosive segment of history, filled with contagious emotion.’
-The Times said of it: ‘It is an adventure story that is both exciting and moving.’
+The Times Literary Supplement said of it: ‘It is an adventure story that is both exciting and moving.’
 Kirkus Reviews described the novel as ‘an adventure story against a little known period and background.
 And the telling has the Irish lilt and poetry and drama, characteristic of Macken's earlier half-fey writings.’
 The literary review website Reading Matters said: Macken's prose is vividly descriptive if the style is somewhat stodgy and old fashioned.
 But this does not take away from the dramatic storyline and the moving way in which he depicts his character's struggles against a despicable enemy.
-The book review website Goodreads gave Seek the Fair Land a rating of 4.2/5.